xajkep/Teaching-HEIGVD-AMT-2015-Project/specifications/api-rest-spec.md

 ## API key

-> All requests uses the apiKey in the HTTP header "Authorization" in order to authenticate the application
+> All requests uses the apiKey in the HTTP header "Authorization" in order to authenticate the application.

+> Every rules and event types are bound to an application.
+If a client want to delete the rule number 35, we will use the apiKey to match the application and the rule.

 ## Get user badges